WeiChiehSu/phonon-mediated-superconductivity/README.md

 #tutorial for QE

-1.calculation
+1.How to install quantum-espresso

+2.calculation

-2.Discussion on Convergence Properties
+3.Discussion on Convergence Properties

+#Special Cases:

+SSCHA:

+1.SSCHA-Theory

+2.How to install SSCHA